tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - Origin Name, a hostname referring to the Origin {{!RFC6454}}.
 This is the value of TokenChallenge.origin_name.
-- Issuer Key, a blind signature public key corresponding to the Issuer Name identified by the TokenChallenge.issuer_name.
+- Token Key, a blind signature public key corresponding to the Issuer identified by the TokenChallenge.issuer_name.
-- Origin Name Key, a public key used to encrypt requests corresponding to the Issuer identified by TokenChallenge.issuer_name.
+- Origin Name Key, a public key used to encrypt request information corresponding to the Issuer identified by TokenChallenge.issuer_name.

 Clients maintain a stable Client Key that they use for all communication with a specific Attester.
 Client Key is a public key, where the corresponding private key